GLOSSARY

 CAPITAL GAINS

-Covenants, Conditions and Restrictions or CC & Rs are a set of rules governing a Homeowner’s Association (HOA) community.
+Covenants, Conditions and Restrictions or CC&Rs are a set of rules governing a Homeowner Association (HOA) community.
 The guidelines help maintain property values and protect Homeowner rights and interests.

 California Land Title Association or CLTA, is a trade organization that represents title companies throughout the state of California.
-CLTA title insurance policies, also referred to as a “Standard Coverage” policy, provide basic title protection at a lower cost.
+CLTA title insurance policies, also referred to as a “Standard Coverage” policy, provide basic title protection against unexpected title defects and liens found in a public record search.

 CLTA